andresebr/kumodd/README.md

 ```

 [yq, a command line YAML query tool](https://yq.readthedocs.io/) can be used to
-cross-check validation of the MD5 of the metadata.
+cross-check verification of the MD5 of the metadata.

 ``` shell
 sudo -Hi python -m pip install yq